jdillard/personal-site/_crags/cochise-stronghold-arizona-weather.md

 ### THIS FILE IS AUTO-GENERATED - DO NOT EDIT ###
 layout: page
 title: Cochise Stronghold Weather
-description: Real-time, precipitation-focused reports of current, past, and future weather conditions for Cochise Stronghold near Cochise Stronghold, Texas
+description: Real-time, precipitation-focused reports of current, past, and future weather conditions for Cochise Stronghold near Cochise Stronghold, Arizona
 js_includes:
   - weather.js
 ---